Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

+We did not use contextualized word embeddings, e.g., language models, because word representation may suffer from incomplete grammar or syntax of the domain short texts in our dataset.
+Therefore, we used simpler static word embeddings, which can more robustly represent the writing style of hand-written notes and do not require word sense disambiguation within the same narrow domain.
+Later prototype improvements will be based on the domain adaptation of the dense passage retrieval based on sentence transformers \citep{reimers-gurevych-2019-sentence, wang-etal-2022-gpl, guo2022domain, thakur-2021-BEIR, wang-etal-2021-tsdae-using}.

-Document retrieval consists of two parts: semantic search for regular words and exact match for any digit-containing terms (or on demand).
+\paragraph{Retrieval and ranking} Document retrieval consists of two parts: semantic search for regular words and exact match for any digit-containing terms (or on demand).
 While semantic search accommodates synonyms and modification of word forms, exact match enforces specific criteria.
 Such an approach defines how specific search results should be.
 For example, a user can search for temperature deviation in general or an inventory code of a functional location.

-Document retrieval uses a boolean search model to find exactly matching terms and reduces a search space.
-If a query contains no terms for the exact match, all documents in a collection are considered selected documents.
-If at least one term is found in the indexed vocabulary, we retrieve documents that contain these found terms.

 From the candidate documents, we retrieve documents that are the most semantically related to a query.
 Candidate retrieval computes document similarity as cosine similarity between a vector representation of a query and vector representations of all candidate documents.
-A linear search is not very time-efficient, but in the current prototype phase, higher accuracy of the approach is more important than execution time.
-Search in the domain of daily operation is similar to Web search, i.e., only a few most relevant records are important for the users.
+A linear search is not time-efficient, but in the current prototype phase, higher accuracy of the approach is more important than execution time.
+Search in the domain of daily operation is similar to Web search, i.e., only a few of the most relevant records are important for the users.
 Therefore, we retain the top $K=200$ most similar documents and proceed with ranking.

 Our ranking is based on a harmonic mean of document and term similarities.
-Term similarity prioritizes documents containing the query's terms as-is and ranks higher the documents containing synonyms to the query's terms.
+Term similarity prioritizes documents containing the query's terms as-is and ranks the documents containing synonyms higher than the query's terms.
 Term similarity is computed as a mean of the maximal similarities of the query's terms to the document's terms (\Cref{fig:term_sim}):